Wrinkles Treatment

 Some studies show that UV radiation can be responsible for up to 80% of facial ageing (Uitto J,1997).
 These extrinsic causes can be reduced with effort, which can affect ageing signs such as wrinkles.
 Other factors that cause wrinkle formation include hormonal (especially oestrogen and androgens) influences and skin dryness.

 Wrinkles and fine lines include signs of epidermal thinning, dermal-epidermal junction flattening, atrophy of the fat layer underneath the skin, skin laxity due to loss of collagen, and/or degradation of elastin.
-Accurately identifying all these signs can help on how to get rid of wrinkles.
+Accurately identifying these signs may help guide the appropriate management of wrinkles.

 For more information on skin laxity and the procedures available at AEON Medical, visit our skin laxity treatment page.